eugeneandrienko/dotfiles/README.md

 * `.rtorrent.rc` - configuration file for rtorrent
 * `.screenrc`
 * `.vimrc`
-* `.Xdefaults` - fonts and urxvt settings.
+* `.xdefaults` - fonts and urxvt settings.
 Includes urxvt color settings
 * `.xinitrc` - command which will be executing after X server will start.
 Includes commands which install your wallpaper on the desktop, setup keyboard language switch ant so on
 * `bin` - different scripts, which make life easier